SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

     and query the state of your app at the time that the assertion was triggered.
     An assertion also lets you provide a suitable debug message as to the nature of the assert.

-You write an assertion by calling `assert(_:_:file:line:) <//apple_ref/swift/func/s:Fs6assertFTKT_SbKT_SS4fileVs12StaticString4lineSu_T_/>`_ function from the Swift standard library.
+You write an assertion by calling the `assert(_:_:file:line:) <//apple_ref/swift/func/s:Fs6assertFTKT_SbKT_SS4fileVs12StaticString4lineSu_T_/>`_ function from the Swift standard library.
 You pass this function an expression that evaluates to ``true`` or ``false`` and a message that should be displayed if the result of the condition is ``false``.
 For example:

-..
-FIXME: Should we omit "from the stdlib" above?

 .. testcode:: assertions